jayessdeesea/local-llm/README.md

 # Local LLM with Ollama and Phi-4

-A Kubernetes-based deployment for running Phi-4 locally using Ollama and Open WebUI.
+A Kubernetes-based deployment for running Phi-4 locally using Ollama and Open WebUI, optimized for high-memory systems.

 ## Prerequisites

 - Docker Desktop with Kubernetes enabled
 - kubectl CLI tool
 - Helm (optional, for Helm-based deployment)
+- Windows system with at least 96GB RAM

 ## System Requirements

-- Memory: At least 16GB RAM (8GB for Ollama)
+- Memory: 96GB RAM recommended
+  - 32GB allocated to Ollama
+  - 2GB allocated to frontend
+  - Remaining for system and other processes
-- Storage: At least 10GB free space for model storage
+- Storage: At least 20GB free space for model storage and persistence
-- CPU: 4+ cores recommended
+- CPU: 8+ cores recommended (8 cores allocated to Ollama)

 ## Quick Start